php-telegram-bot/core/README.md

 All methods implemented according to Telegram API (20 January 2016).

 ####Send Message
-Message longer than 4096 characters are splitted in more message.
+Message longer than 4096 characters are splitted in more messages.

 ```php
 $result = Request::sendMessage(['chat_id' => $chat_id, 'text' => 'Your utf8 text 😜 ...']);